Oort's conjecture on automorphisms of generic supersingular abelian varieties: Reformulation

 First recall that the automorphism group of any principally polarized abelian variety is finite.
 In particular, in order to prove Theorem \ref{thmmain}, it is enough to show that generically on $\mathscr{S}_g$, the $p$-divisible group of the universal principally polarized abelian variety does not have any automorphisms of finite order other that $\pm 1$.

 Furthermore, let $(A,\lambda)$ be a principally polarized abelian variety over $\overline {\mathbb{F}}_p$ and let $(X,\lambda)$ be its $p$-divisible group with the induced polarization.
 Then the natural map $\Aut(A,\lambda)\rightarrow\Aut (X,\lambda)$ is injective.
 In \cite{RZ}, Rapoport and Zink define and study moduli spaces of $p$-divisible groups in a very general context of which we need the following particular case.
 There is a unique isomorphism class of pairs consisting of a superspecial $p$-divisible group of dimension $g$ together with a principal polarization.
 Let $(\mathbb X,\lambda_0)$ be such a pair.
 We consider the functor assigning to any scheme $S$ such that $p$ is locally nilpotent on $S$ the set where $X$ is a $p$-divisible group over $S$, where $\lambda$ is a $p$-power multiple of a principal polarization of $X$ and where $\rho: \mathbb{X}_{\bar S}\rightarrow X_{\bar S}$ is a quasi-isogeny over the reduction modulo $p$ of $S$ that is compatible with the polarizations.
 It is represented by a formal scheme $\mathcal M_g$ locally formally of finite type over Spf $\brZ$ where $\breve{\mathbb{Z}}_p=W(\overline{\mathbb{F}}_p)$.
-The uniformization theorem \cite[Thm.~6.30]{RZ} then implies that in order to prove Theorem \ref{thmmain}, it is enough to show the following theorem.
+The uniformization theorem \cite[Thm.~6.30]{RZ} then implies that Theorem \ref{thmmain} follows from the following slightly stronger theorem.

 \begin{thm} There is an open and dense subscheme $Y\subseteq \mathcal M_g$, such that for any $y\in Y$ the reduction $(X_y,\lambda_y)$ of the universal polarized $p$-divisible group $(X,\lambda)$ on $\mathcal M_g$ does not have any automorphisms of finite order other that $\pm 1$. \end{thm} To prove Theorem \ref{thmgenautRZ}, it is enough to consider the underlying reduced subscheme of $\mathcal M_g$, a scheme locally of finite type over $\Spec \overline{\mathbb{F}}_p$.
 By abuse of notation we will from now on refer to this reduced scheme by $\mathcal M_g$.